EasyAbp/EasyAbpGuide/Module-Review-Standard.md

 ## Web Project

+* Todo menu item should be a sub item of administration menu item by default.
 * Use application services instead of domain services or repositories.
 * In Pages folder, the Todo folders should in the TodoManagement (module name) folder.
 * List pages should have the `Title`, `BreadCrumb` and `MenuItemName` configurations in PageLayout.Content.